 - “Light” olive oil does not mean lower calories.

 - To cover all the bases with just 3 oils, choose a high quality Extra Virgin Olive Oil, a decent moderately priced Olive Oil and Canola Oil.

 Choosing cooking oils largely comes down to personal preference and the type of cooking you do.
 If you want to cover the bases, here are a few essentials ones to keep on hand.

-For all-purpose cooking (except for deep frying or super high heat cooking):
+(except for deep frying or super high heat cooking)

 - Best option is a decent quality and priced OLIVE OIL, sometimes called Classic Olive Oil or Pure Olive Oil.
 This is the default oil used in restaurants.